-4. In the event of a tied vote, the motion will be deemed to have been rejected.
+5. In the event of a tied vote, the motion will be deemed to have been rejected.

-5. All voting will be conducted orally.
+6. All voting will be conducted orally.
 The chairperson may however resolve that votes must be cast in writing.
 Written votes will be cast by means of unsigned ballots.

+7. Meetings of the Executive Committee can be held through electronic means of communication, unless a member of the Executive Committee objects thereto.

-6. Resolutions of the Executive Committee may, instead of at a meeting, be passed in writing, provided that all members of the Executive Committee are familiar with the resolution to be passed and none of them objects to this decision-making process within two (2) months upon receipt of the proposed resolution.
+8. Resolutions of the Executive Committee may, instead of at a meeting, be passed in writing, provided that all Members of the Executive Committee are familiar with the resolution to be passed and none of them objects to this decision-making process within one (1) month upon receipt of the proposed resolution.

+9. A Member of the Executive Committee may not participate in the deliberations and decision-making of the Executive Committee on a matter in relation to which such member of the Executive Committee has a direct or indirect personal interest which conflicts with the interests of the foundation and of the enterprise or organisation connected with it.
+If as a result of such a conflict of interest no decision can be taken, the decision shall nevertheless be taken by the Executive Committee under written record of the considerations underlying the decision.

 Tasks of the Executive Committee.